alcy/perf-cal-2020/pcal20.md

 of linear regression analysis.
 The variation in the data corresponds to statistical fluctuations (or "noise") about the mean.

-Moreover, these red dashed line have a particular meaning in queueing theory&mdash;[you do know you're queuing theory don't you?](http://www.perfdynamics.com/Tools/PDQ.html) (elsewise, see Ref.
-4)
+Moreover, these red dashed line have a particular meaning in queueing theory&mdash;[you do know you're queuing theory don't you?](http://www.perfdynamics.com/Tools/PDQ.html)
 The diagonal line represents the ideal **parallel** performance bound.
 In other words, you cannot have a throughput better than that as you increase the request load; on average.
 Similarly, the horizontal line represents the ideal **saturation** performance bound.
 You cannot have a throughput that exceeds that bound; on average.
-A more typical average throughput profile is represented by the blue dotted curve, i.e., well below the bounds.
-In that case, a lot more queueing is present.
+A more typical average throughput profile is represented by the blue dotted curve in Figure 1.
+In that case, a lot more queueing occurs and the curve is therefore well below the red-line bounds.
-As the AWS data shows, you can have *instantaneous* values that exceed these bounds but they only transient.
+As the AWS performance data shows, there are *instantaneous* values that do exceed these bounds but,
+they are only transient values.
+The red lines are the *statistical mean* of those transient values.

 In case you're wondering, yes, Figure 1 only shows measurements from one EC2 instance in the AWS cluster.